chiliseek/greenhouse_automation/README.md

 ## Project overview
 I have chosen to automate a greenhouse as my first python project.
 Starting small, I have automated a Seedling heat mat and I am going to expand the scope of the project, as I will progress.
-For now the script is running on a RPi Zero which is total overkill.
-The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.
+For now the script is running on a RPi Zero which but I want to create a version for MicroPython and run it on an ESP8266/ESP32.

 For now it is measuring temperature and humidity every 30 seconds.
 It will then determine min and max values